docopt/docopt.coffee/README.md

         -v --verbose  Print more text.
         --quiet       Print less text.
         -o FILE       Specify output file [default: ./test.txt].

+- `argv` is an optional argument vector; by default it is the argument vector passed to your program (process.argv[1..]).
+You can supply it with list of strings (similar to process.argv) e.g. ['--verbose', '-o', 'hai.txt'].

 - `help`, by default `true`, specifies whether the parser should automatically print the usage-message (supplied as `doc`) in case `-h` or `--help` options